kiboschool/course-c4s-writing/src/communicating-for-success/listening-and-speaking-effectively/motivation.md

 - **Exercise 4: Listening Positions.** Consciously play with your listening filters to change the way you are listening.
 - **Exercise 5: RASA.** Recieve, Appreciate, Summarize, Ask.

 > 🗣 **"Every human being needs to listen consciously in order to live fully.
 Connected in space and time to physical world around us.
 Connected in understanding to each other.
-Not to mention spiritually connected, because every spiritual path...has listening and contemplation at it's heart."**
+Not to mention spiritually connected, because every spiritual path...has listening and contemplation at its heart."**
 > - Julian Treasure

 ## Reflect